 The same benefits of Early Decision are present in Early Decision 2: students can demonstrate their commitment to a school and get a quicker decision regarding their admission.

-The extra advantage that ED2 offers is that it gives students an added month which could potentially give them time to improve their test scores, boost their grades, sharpen their resumes, or take a closer look at their financial aid situation.
+The extra advantage that ED2 offers is that it gives students an added month, potentially giving them time to improve their test scores, boost their grades, sharpen their resumes, or take a closer look at their financial aid situation.

-Unlike Early Decision, which only considers grades through junior year, Early Decision 2 gives students a chance to show any improvements made during the first semester of their senior year.
+Unlike Early Decision, which only considers grades through junior year, Early Decision 2 allows students to show improvements made during their senior year’s first semester.

 Disadvantages of Early Decision 2

-Reports have suggested that the competition for Early Decision 2 is even fiercer than it is for Early Decision, because schools have already accepted applicants from the first round.o
+The competition for Early Decision 2 can be even fiercer than it is for Early Decision, because schools have already accepted applicants from the first round.

-Considering that the Early Decision 2 deadlines coincide with those of Regular Decision, students who choose Early Decision 2 will also be competing with the wider pool of applicants.
+Considering that the Early Decision 2 deadlines coincide with those of Regular Decision, students who choose Early Decision 2 will also compete with the wider pool of applicants.

 For those students who are also applying to Regular Decision at other schools, Early Decision 2 can complicate things.